 The team here at Rock My Wedding are hands down the most stylish bunch I have ever worked with.
-Our Slack chats are constantly choc-a-block with recommendations for gorgeous skirts/trainers/swimming cossies/dresses/hairclips.
-So if you’ve got a wedding this year then you’re in luck because today Team Rock My Wedding have found the best wedding guest dresses for you.
+For instance, our Slack chats are constantly choc-a-block with recommendations for gorgeous skirts/trainers/swimming cossies/dresses/hairclips.
+So, if you’ve got a wedding in 2019, then you’re in luck.
+Because Team Rock My Wedding has done the hard yards of shopping around and found the best wedding guest dresses for you.

 If you’re planning on using confetti at your wedding then a gorgeous touch (and lovely talking point) is to create a confetti station from which guests can help themselves to their own cones of confetti.
 It’s a super easy, fun and affordable DIY that only takes a couple of hours.
 Get your bridesmaids involved and you’ll have whipped one up quicker than you can say Confetti Cone Station…

 Whimsical, feathery and ethereal, pampas grass makes a real statement when used as part of a wedding.
 Due to its size, it frames other florals and greenery perfectly; and due to its neutral muted tones, it contrasts beautifully with wedding greenery such as eucalyptus.
 It fits into so many styles of wedding … rustic, boho, vintage, modern, romantic … here are a few ideas of how you can incorporate it into your nuptials.